 The Division of Orthopedics at UHN and the University of Toronto established the first formal training program in orthopedic surgery and it has become renowned for the pioneering advances made in the specialty.
 Orthopedic surgeons from around the world visit Toronto to learn and to teach this specialty.

 The Arthritis Program plays a significant role in medical student and resident training.
 We are one of seven affiliated academic training hospitals and provide both clinical and research training to the majority of the University of Toronto medical students and residents in orthopedics, rheumatology, hand surgery and osteoporosis medicine.

 Learn more about

-Education at the Arthritis Program
+Research & Education in the Arthritis Program

 A collaboration among clinicians, surgeons and researchers in its four divisions will allow for a systematic study of the many different forms of arthritis for the first time.